"A wonderful gem!"

 France and Joanne's insights on Lean as a collaborative science for continuous improvement are inspiring, and help us focus on managing, containing and improving flow.
 They make it easy to understand Lean thinking via solving flow problems.
 Flow is everywhere and in everything, this book opens our eyes to its limitless application to any type of work context.

 Reading this book will enrich your view and application of how to truly be Lean.

 Whether you are new to Lean, think you know about Lean and have many years of experience coaching and teaching Lean, you will want to read it and re-read it again and again!

 Stéfany Oliver, Lean coach, Government of Canada

 France Bergeron, BTh, MSc (Management and Organizational Development) is an internationally-recognized Lean thinker, author and keynote speaker who supports organizations on their Lean journey.
 As a Federal public servant for more than 20 years, she was one of the first in the public service of Canada to launch an organization-wide Lean initiative.
-France provides virtual Lean training at the Lean is Flow school.
+France provides virtual Lean training at the Lean is Flow Academy.
 Visit France's Amazon.com Author webpage.
-Contact France.